ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

 [x] - Find links
 [x] - Ensure that internal links and routes are always lower case.
 [x] - check for duplicate routes
+[x] - Render the file
-[ ] - Render the file and write it
+[ ] - ... and write it
 [x] - switch site-page to index-page in heades
 [x] - Rename existing RouteContext to HeaderContext to reflect that it's just
       used internally to build the SourcePageHeader [x] - Move HeaderContext into Header
 [x] - Rename SourcePageHeader to SourcePageContext
 [ ] - Flesh out the variables that will be available to a rendering page.
-[ ] - If there isn't a page identifying as the index, then have a boiler plate
+[x] - If there isn't a page identifying as the index, then have a boiler plate
       one with no content; i.e. just run the template for the index.
 [ ] - Templates
   [x] - Allow templates to be absolute, and don't do a search.  e.g. if the